Parametrizations of local vertex corrections from weak to strong coupling: importance of the Hedin three-leg vertex: Properties of the residual vertex

 \section{Properties of the residual vertex}

-The benchmarks in the previous sections confirm that the SBE approximation recovers the two-particle physics of DMFT and its extensions from weak to strong coupling quantitatively.
-On the other hand, the $w$ approximation and the asymptotic approximation may lead to reasonable results for some parameters, but they fail at strong coupling and are thus not universally applicable.
-While we have shown that at strong coupling an analytical argument can be given that favors the SBE approximation (it recovers the effective exchange $J$), one may still doubt whether it is preferable in general.
+The benchmarks in the previous sections confirm that the SBE approximation recovers the two-particle physics of DMFT and its diagrammatic extensions from weak to strong coupling quantitatively.
+While at strong coupling an analytical argument favors the SBE approximation over the $w$ and asymptotic approximations, one may still doubt whether it is preferable in general.

-In this section we provide numerical evidence that, for the purpose of a parameterization of the vertex, the organizing principle of the SBE approximation should be favored over that of the asymptotic approximation: At all energy scales, the local vertex corrections should be parameterized through bosonic fluctuations and their coupling to the fermions, rather than through a combination of asymptotic expressions~\footnote{It may seem that the guiding principle of the asymptotic approximation is also to parameterize the vertex in terms of bosons and their coupling $\lambda$ to fermions.
+In this section we provide numerical evidence that, for the purpose of a parametrization of the vertex, the organizing principle of the SBE approximation should be favored over that of the asymptotic approximation: At all energy scales, the local vertex corrections should be parametrized through bosonic fluctuations and their coupling to the fermions, rather than through a combination of asymptotic expressions~\footnote{It may seem that the guiding principle of the asymptotic approximation is also to parametrize the vertex in terms of bosons and their coupling $\lambda$ to fermions.
 However, this would not be an accurate description, because one vertex $\lambda$ is always set to its asymptotic value $\pm1$, cf. Eq.~\eqref{eq:asym}, which at small frequencies does not correspond to the fermion-boson coupling of the interacting system.}.
 To show this, we compute the residual vertices (rest functions) of, respectively, the SBE decomposition and of the vertex asymptotics and compare them at small frequencies.

 The residual vertex $\varphi^\text{Uirr}$ of the SBE decomposition is defined as the set of vertex diagrams which do not contain insertions of the bare interaction $U$~\cite{Krien19-4}.
 On the other hand, we refer to the residual vertex of the vertex asymptotics as $\varphi^{\text{as}}$.
 To get at a clearer picture what $\varphi^\text{as}$ is, we pinpoint its difference to $\varphi^\text{Uirr}$ as follows.
 First, we recall that the asymptotic approximation can be obtained from the SBE approximation by combining different high-frequency limits of the SBE diagrams as in Eq.~\eqref{eq:asym}.
 Let us determine explicitly what is neglected in the asymptotic approximation, for example, looking at $\nabla^{ph}$ defined in Eq.~\eqref{eq:SBEvertices_ph} [$\alpha=\ch,\sz$],